openSUSE/microos-toolbox/README.md

 The purpose of this fork is to extend toolbox for use as a main environment on openSUSE MicroOS.
 Long-term, it may be extended to Fedora Silverblue, Ubuntu Core, or other read-only rootfs operating systems.

+**Fork goals: Replace installing software for the user on MicroOS with a new command that snapshots the container (podman commit), runs through a script to bring in icon and desktop files, and cleans up old snapshots.
+Currently a script exists to loop through every installed package and searching for relevant ones and modifying them to work and be identified with a container.
+It needs to be optimized, and a cleanup script should be added for container deletion.
+Possibly implement container deletion as a new option to toolbox.**

 On systems using `transactional-update` it is not really possible - due to the read-only root filesystem - to install tools to analyze problems in the currently running system as a reboot is always required.
 This makes it next to impossible to debug such problems.
 `toolbox` is a small script that launches a podman container in a rootless or rootfull state to let you bring in your favorite debugging or admin tools in such a system.